SCITLAS/Stellar/README.md

 See more at: https://github.com/SCITLAS/Stellar/tree/master/Charter

-Stellar is developed with python 3.5
+Stellar is developed with python 3.5, in pycharm 5

 Dependencies:
 - anaconda